edurelated2021/tds-proj1/README.md

 8. Ran the program in Google Colab environment and generated the users.csv and repositories.csv files to perform further analysis on.

 ## Interesting and surprising facts I found after analyzing the data
-1. There is a significant spike in number of users who registered on Github on the year of the covid e.g. 2020
+1. There is a significant spike in the number of users who registered on Github on the year of the covid e.g. 2020
    ![2020 spike!](/images/numberOfUsersByYear.jpg)
+   This spike in the number of new GitHub users in 2020 was largely driven by the COVID-19 pandemic, which shifted many to remote work and increased the need for digital collaboration tools.
+As people sought to learn new skills while at home, interest in programming and open-source software grew, leading to more individuals creating GitHub accounts.
+The rise of online coding courses and bootcamps also contributed to this trend, as learners needed platforms to share their work.
+Additionally, many organizations accelerated their digital transformation efforts, further boosting the use of GitHub for project collaboration.

 ## Actionable recommendation for developers based on data analysis